anshkumar0211/Module-2/README.md

 # Module-2
-Project Repo for Haar Cascade based Cloning
+Project Repo for Haar Cascade based Cloning BY 64033 AND 64032
 #NOTE: THIS OPERATION REQUIRES GPU SUPPORT FOR VECTOR OPERATIONS